Reality Check: What to Expect in Recruiter Earnings

 Accepting Poor Commission Terms

 Agency recruiters should carefully evaluate commission structures before accepting offers.
 Monthly payouts incentivize consistent performance, while quarterly systems can lead to burnout.
-One experienced recruiter warned: "Quarterly bonus, HARD NO. You could work yourself to death making placements for two months, then have one bad month and get nothing."
+One experienced recruiter warned against quarterly bonuses, noting that you could work extremely hard for two months and have it all negated by one slow month, resulting in no payout.

 Ignoring Market Reality